-- bar door ways or corridors to stop a student leaving unless there is reason to believe the student is about to commit a dangerous act such as harm another student.
+- bar door ways or corridors to stop a student leaving unless there is reason to believe the student is about to commit a dangerous act such as harm another student

-- act in temper (involve another staff member if you fear loss of control)
+- act in temper (it is recommended they should involve another staff member if they fear loss of control)

 - Involve other pupils in the restraint

-- Touch or hold the pupil in sexual areas
+- touch or hold the pupil in sexual areas

-- Twist or force limbs back against a joint
+- twist or force limbs back against a joint

-- Bend fingers or pull hair
+- bend fingers or pull hair

-- Hold the pupil in a way which will restrict blood flow or breathing e.g. around the neck
+- hold the pupil in a way which will restrict blood flow or breathing e.g. around the neck

-- Slap, punch, kick or trip up the pupil
+- slap, punch, kick or trip up the pupil

-- 7.22 If employees have recourse to use physical restraint they must report this immediately to the Headteacher or another senior member of staff.
+- 7.39.
+If employees have recourse to use physical restraint, they must report this immediately to the Headteacher or another senior member of staff.

-8.0 Relationships at work
+8. Relationships at work

-8.1 People who work together often form personal friendships and, in some cases, romantic relationships.
+- 8.1.
+People who work together often form personal friendships and, in some cases, romantic relationships.
 While personal friendships at work are generally to be encouraged, a romantic relationship between colleagues who work together can sometimes result in actual or potential difficulties.
-Where there is the possibility that such a relationship could interfere with an individual's objectivity when making decisions or behaviour at work, the matter becomes the rightful concern of the organisation and the steps outlined below must be taken.

-8.2 Similar problems can arise if two employees who are related to one another work together, either in the same department or in positions requiring that they liaise and cooperate over work matters and the points below also applies to this circumstance.
+Where there is the possibility that such a relationship could interfere with an individual's objectivity when making decisions or behaviour at work, the matter becomes the rightful concern of the organisation and the steps outlined below must be taken. - 8.2.
+Similar problems can arise if two employees who are related to one another work together, either in the same department or in positions requiring that they liaise and cooperate over work matters and the points below also applies to this circumstance. - 8.3.
+Where relationship occurs, the employee must bring it to the attention of the Headteacher/Chair of Governors personally and in confidence so that a risk assessment can be completed.